alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/local_authority_data_schemas.md

 2. Fill in the form saying what options you have chosen for the fields that have options.

-3. Open the developer toolbar and click on the 'Network' tab ( enable it to record the network requests).
+3. Open the developer toolbar and select 'Network' tab ( enable it to record the network requests).

 4. On the web page select **Validation File"** - ignore the download dialog box.